By Mehmet Kurtkaya, Published on November 6, 2018, Updated November 8, 2018

 More on the Sumerian word for "ox":

 "Gu" is derived from "Ug" by a change of consonant/vowel sound order called metathesis.
-This change is frequently observed in Mesopotamian records, such as King Ursa / Rusa.
-The change may have have also come from the three words for Ox: Agud > Gud > Gu, three words that have the same meaning.
+Hence the word for bull would be a metathesis for the word for the people in perfect harmony with the half-bull half men statues above.
+This change (metathesis) is frequently observed in Mesopotamian records, such as King Ursa / Rusa.
+The change may have also come from the three words for Ox: Agud > Gud > Gu, three words that have the same meaning.
 Moreover, it is also very probable that the derivation comes from Ugud as Ugud > Gud > Gu.

 1. "Ag" and "Ug" are related, "a Ag" means command, "Ağa" father while "Uğ" means people, lineage, descent.